Some links on this page are affiliate links, to learn more about how we use these, read our disclaimer.

 Opinel No°6 Knife: Final Thoughts

 In the end, I like the Opinel No°6 Knife.
 It’s really suited for those who don’t want a tactical multitool, but instead, want something lightweight and simplistic.
 It isn’t filled with tonnes of features, but it doesn’t need to be.
-The Opinel No°6 is a knife that does what it was designed to do brilliantly and look stylish too.
-I would be just as happy to use this knife when camping as I would be travelling in a van across europe.
+The Opinel No°6 is a knife that does what it was designed to do brilliantly and looks stylish too.
+I would be just as happy to use this knife when camping as I would be travelling in a van across Europe.
 It combines form and function at a reasonable price point.